 If you make a standard last will and testament before you are married, that document will automatically be revoked when you enter into a marriage or civil partnership.
 The exception to this is if you make a will “in contemplation” of getting married.
 This is a good idea if you are keen to have a will in place to make sure that your wishes are clear and your loved ones are protected financially.
 If you write a will “in contemplation” of getting married, it cannot be in general anticipation of marriage or a civil partnership.
 There must be an expectation of marrying a specific person within a reasonable timeframe.

 What else can I include in my will?

 You can use your will to document your wishes for your funeral arrangements.
 For example, you can note whether you want a burial or cremation.
 Preferences recorded for funeral arrangements are not legally binding, but will usually be adhered to.
 Family members may make recommendations for the funeral, but ultimately the responsibility for deciding on arrangements lies with the executors.

 If you are a pet owner, you may wish to record in your last will and testament the details of who has agreed to look after your animal(s) should the worst happen.
-This is similar to the process for appointing a guardian for your children – giving you the reassurance of knowing that your pets will be loved and taken care of.
+This is similar to the process of appointing a guardian for your children – giving you the reassurance of knowing that your pets will be loved and taken care of.

 What other help can a solicitor offer?

 You may need additional legal advice with making your will if you:

 - Are not a resident of England or Wales